 Get recognition for learning that happens anywhere.
-Then share it in the places that matter.
+Then share it on the places that matter.

 Open Badges is a new online standard to recognize and verify learning

-- Mozilla Open Badges is not proprietary — it’s free software and an open technical standard.
-That means any organization can create, issue and verify digital badges, and any user can earn, manage and display these badges all across the web.
+- Mozilla Open Badges are not proprietary — they use free software and an open technical standard.
+That means that any organization can create, issue and verify digital badges, and any user can earn, manage and display these badges all across the web.

-- Open Badges knits your skills together.
-Whether they’re issued by one organization or many, badges can build upon each other, joining together to tell the full story of your skills and achievement.
+- Open Badges help knit your skills together.
+Badges can build upon each other, joining together to tell the full story of your skills and achievement.

 - With Open Badges, every badge is full of information.
-Each one has important data built in that links back to the issuer, the criteria it was issued under and evidence verifying the credential — a feature unique to Open Badges.
+Each one has important data built in that links back to the issuer, the criteria it was issued under and evidence verifying the credential — features unique to Open Badges.

 - Individuals can earn badges from multiple sources, both online and offline.
 Then manage and share them using the Open Badges backpack.
-Right now we’re launching with the Mozilla backpack — other organizations will be able to use Open Badges to make their own backpacks later this year.
+Right now we’re launching with the Mozilla Backpack, and other organizations will be able to use Open Badges to make their own backpacks later this year.

-- Get recognition for the things you learn, both online and off.
-Open Badges includes a shared standard for recognizing your skills and achievements — and lets you count them towards an education, a job or lifelong learning.
+- Get recognition for the things you learn.
+Open Badges include a shared standard for recognizing your skills and achievements and helps make them count towards job opportunities and lifelong learning.

-- Give recognition for the things you teach, both online and off.
+- Give recognition for the things you teach.
 Anyone who meets the standard can award badges for skills or learning.

 - Display your verified badges across the web.
-Earn badges from anywhere, then share them wherever you want—on social networking profiles, job sites or on your website.
+Earn badges from anywhere, then share them wherever you want—on social networking profiles, job sites and on your website.

 - Verify skills.
 Employers, organizations and schools can explore the data behind every badge issued using Mozilla Open Badges to verify individuals’ skills and competencies.